wp-plugins/toolbar-publish-button/readme.txt

 == Changelog ==

+= 1.1.7 =
+* New:    "Remembers" scrollbar position for Jetpack custom CSS editor.
+* Bugfix: Corrected mechanism of choosing a button for cloning.
+* Bugfix: Native button can also "remember" scrollbar position from now.
+* Update: Sticky main menu changes its behavior after browser window resize to match new dimensions.

 = 1.1.6 =
 * New:    Capability to remember a scrollbar position of the plugin list page after Activate/Deactivate button click added.
 It will work when Remember scrollbar position option is selected.
 * Bugfix: Fixed menu CSS minor bug fixed.

 = 1.1.5 =